zwotzie/Raspberry-Motion-OpenCV/README.md

 sql_query insert into images (camera, event_id, filename, frame_number, file_type, image_width, image_height, motion_center_x, motion_center_y, changed_pixels, noise_level, motion_area_height, motion_area_width, threshold) values('%t', %{dbeventid}, '%f', %q, %n, %w, %h, %K, %L, %D, %N, %J, %i, %o)
 ```

+### Some Peculiarities
 First thing what I'm mention is, that the *sql_query_top* is not working.
 I filed a bug to: https://github.com/Motion-Project/motion/issues/879

+Second, the mask is loosing all left squares after saving and reopening.
+That's kind of weird.

+media_path in motioneye.conf is ignored.

 ## Entering Debug Loging for Motion and MotionEye
 sometimes you need more logging information and this will help: